Warning, Tagging and Advising

 This website is run by a physically-disabled aro who is limited in making content fully accessible.
 For this reason, this blog will not be accessible to all disabled followers, particularly with regard to image descriptions and post length.

 I am a verbose, repetition-prone, wordy autistic.
-I have been bullied, harassed and abused because of my autistic way of speaking and writing–for not saying things with maximum brevity.
+I have been bullied, harassed and abused (online and offline) because of my autistic way of speaking and writing–for not saying things with maximum brevity.
 I do break up long paragraphs, vary my sentences and put very long posts under read more/keep reading cuts, but I rarely post anything shorter than a thousand words.
 Please don’t ask me to be more concise, as much as you may need this from me.
 I can’t be.

 Please note that on Tumblr I rarely put posts under a keep reading cut unless they’re very long: I don’t want rebloggers to lose the content should my blog be deleted.
 I always tag for long posts (#extremely long post) so they can be blacklisted if needed/desired.